Ada-Developers-Academy/ada-build/README.md

 ## Instructions
 To approach this material, you should first read the learning goals for a given lesson.
 Then click through the resources one by one, sequentially.
 Some will be notes and some will be assignments.

-The things in the folders (assignments, notes) are all linked in the resources, so you don’t need to click on those folders after as it will only contain things you already went through in “resources”.
+The things in the folders (assignments, notes) are all linked in the resources, so you don’t need to click on those folders after as it will only contain things you already went through in "resources".

 ## Learning Goals
 _Learning Style_